manuelahoyos/WeatherData_Visualization/README.md

 # Web Design Challenge

 ## Overview:
-Creation of a visualization dashboard website of weather data using HTML, CSS, Bootstrap and Pandas tools.
+Assignment in which a visualization dashboard website was created for weather data using HTML, CSS, Bootstrap and Pandas tools.

 ## Data:

-## Workflow
+## Workflow:

+Using HTML, CSS and Bootstrap.

+The website contains a main landing page

 ![Image description](images/WebMain.png)